-While we believe that the patents we own are being infringed by certain major online search engines and communications companies, there is a risk that a court will find the patents invalid, not infringed or unenforceable and/or that the U.S. Patent Office (USPTO) will either invalidate the patents or materially narrow the scope of their claims during the course of a reexamination.
+While we believe that the patents we own are being infringed by certain major online search engines and communications companies, there is a risk that a court will find the patents invalid, not infringed or unenforceable and/or that the U.S. Patent Office (USPTO) or other relevant patent office will either invalidate the patents or materially narrow the scope of their claims during the course of a reexamination, opposition or other such proceeding.
 In addition, even with a positive trial court verdict, the patents may be invalidated, found not infringed or rendered unenforceable on appeal.
 This risk may occur either presently or from time to time in connection with future litigations we may bring.
 If this were to occur, it would have a material adverse effect on the viability of our company and our operations.

 We believe that companies infringe our patents, but recognize that obtaining and collecting a judgment against such companies may be difficult or impossible.
 Patent litigation is inherently risky and the outcome is uncertain.
 Some of the parties we believe infringe on our patents are large and well-financed companies with substantially greater resources than ours.
 We believe that these parties would devote a substantial amount of resources in an attempt to avoid or limit a finding that they are liable for infringing our patents or, in the event liability is found, to avoid or limit the amount of associated damages.
-In addition, there is a risk that these parties may file reexaminations or other proceedings with the USPTO or other government agencies in an attempt to invalidate, narrow the scope or render unenforceable the patents we own.
+In addition, there is a risk that these parties may file reexaminations or other proceedings with the USPTO or other government agencies in the United States or abroad in an attempt to invalidate, narrow the scope or render unenforceable the patents we own.

-Moreover, in connection with any of our present or future patent enforcement actions, it is possible that a defendant may request and/or a court may rule that we violated statutory authority, regulatory authority, federal rules, local court rules, or governing standards relating to the substantive or procedural aspects of such enforcement actions.
-In such event, a court may issue monetary sanctions against us or our operating subsidiaries or award attorneys' fees and/or expenses to one or more defendants, which could be material, and if we or our subsidiaries are required to pay such monetary sanctions, attorneys' fees and/or expenses, such payment could materially harm our operating results and financial position.
+Moreover, in connection with any of our present or future patent enforcement actions, it is possible that a defendant may request and/or a court may rule that we violated relevant statues, regulations, rules or standards relating to the substantive or procedural aspects of such enforcement actions in the United States or abroad.
+In such event, a court or other regulatory agency may issue monetary sanctions against us or our operating subsidiaries or award attorneys' fees and/or expenses to one or more defendants, which could be material, and if we or our subsidiaries are required to pay such monetary sanctions, attorneys' fees and/or expenses, such payment could materially harm our operating results and financial position.

 In addition, it is difficult in general to predict the outcome of patent enforcement litigation at the trial or appellate level.
-There is a higher rate of appeals in patent enforcement litigation than standard business litigation.
-The defendants in any patent action we bring in the United States, including without limitation in the I/P Engine v.
-AOL et al. matter have filed an appeal to the Court of Appeals to the Federal Circuit and eventually may do so in the United States Supreme Court.
+In the United States, there is a higher rate of appeals in patent enforcement litigation than standard business litigation.
+The defendant to any case we bring may file as many appeals as it allowed by right, including to the first, second and/or final courts of appeal (in the United States those courts would be the Federal Circuit and Supreme Court, respectively).
 Such appeals are expensive and time-consuming, and the outcomes of such appeals are sometimes unpredictable, resulting in increased costs and reduced or delayed revenue.